Skip to main content

 March 25

-• March: 4 active memberships (104 is too short and is not counted)
+1. March: 4 active memberships (104 are too short and not counted)

 • Closing: 4 memberships

-These values are used to draw the candlestick chart.
+These values are used to plot the candlestick chart.

 Why is this important?

-Businesses with subscriptions and memberships use this calculation to understand how many memberships are in use.
-If the number of active memberships declines, it may indicate that customers are leaving, requiring strategic actions to retain them.
+Businesses with subscriptions and memberships use this metric to understand how many memberships are in use.
+If the number of active memberships decreases, it could be an indication that customers are leaving the company, requiring strategic actions to retain them.

-💡 Result: A visual overview of how the number of memberships changes over time.
+💡 Result: A visual overview of how the number of memberships evolves over time.

-Have any questions?
-Contact us via Intercom chat! 😊
+Do you have any questions?
+Contact us via the Intercom chat! 😊

 Did this answer your question?